 Adapt naturally as conversations shift - If a customer interrupts, changes their mind, or adds new requests, Fin reasons about what to do next and adjusts seamlessly, moving to the right step or Procedure without rigid scripts.

-Add rules and logic to stay in control
+Add rules, logic, and system access to stay in control

 Combine natural language with deterministic controls to define how Fin follows each step and works with your data and systems.
 Fin can resolve issues from start to finish or hand off to a human when needed.